Use Bastion service to access resources in a private subnet

 Note that every bastion provisioned takes two IP addresses from the target subnet.
 Choose the CIDR block based on how many bastions you want to provision against a particular subnet.
 For example, if you have a subnet with /30 CIDR, it means that you have two usable addresses and if within that CIDR, you have a target resource, then you don't have enough addresses to provision a bastion.
 In this case, the bastion provisioning will fail.
 We would recommend the target subnet to be wider than /29.

 For resources that require maximum security, Oracle recommends that you use security zones.
 A security zone is a compartment associated with an Oracle-defined recipe of security policies that are based on best practices.
 For example, the resources in a security zone must not be accessible from the public internet and they must be encrypted using customer-managed keys.
-When you create and update resources in a security zone, Oracle Cloud Infrastructure validates the operations against the policies in the security-zone recipe and denies operations that violate any of the policies.
+When you create and update resources in a security zone, OCI validates the operations against the policies in the recipe, and prevents operations that violate any of the policies.

-TTL at the bastion level will ensure that none of the sessions created in the context of that bastion would have TTL more than the bastion.
-You should set the TTL to the minimum limit as per your use case.
-The min is 30 mins and the max is 3 hours.
+Specifying time-to-live (TTL) at the bastion level ensures that none of the sessions created in the context of that bastion have a longer TTL than the bastion itself.
+Set the TTL to the minimum limit for your use case.
+The minimum value is 30 mins and the maximum value is 3 hours.
 The TTL is also configurable at the session level.

-Allow list CIDR block should be as narrow as possible as per your scenario.
-With this, you can restrict the IP address ranges from where the SSH connections are allowed to the private target resources.
+The CIDR block used for an allowlist should be as narrow as possible for your scenario.
+This allows you to restrict the IP address ranges for SSH connections that can access the private target resources.

-The size of the target subnet to which a bastion is created should be thought through.
-Each bastion creation takes 2 IP addresses.
-So, it is better to have /29 range at least so that it has 6 usable IP addresses. /30 would have 2 IP addresses but if in the future you want the second instance of the bastion to point to the same subnet, you won't be able to create it.
-Please remember, the target subnet can either be the subnet where your target resource is present or from where other subnets in the target VCN can allow traffic from.
+Consider the size of the target subnet associated with OCI Bastion and the number of bastion instances you want.
+Each OCI Bastion instance takes 2 IP addresses.
+So, it is better to have /29 range (at least) so that it has 6 usable IP addresses. /30 would have 2 IP addresses but if in the future you want the second instance of the bastion to point to the same subnet, you won't be able to create it.
+The target subnet can either be the subnet where your target resource is located or other subnets in the target VCN.

-• Specify the exact port on a destination like 22 for Linux, 3389 for windows, 33060 for MySql, and so on.
+- Specify the exact port on a destination such as 22 for Linux, 3389 for windows, 33060 for MySql, and so on.
 Refrain from using ALL for ports.

 Use specific IAM policies for admin and operator scenarios.